MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-custom-templates.md

     -   Specific permissions: View Content, Save File, Edit Content, View Assigned Rights, Allow Macros, Forward, Reply, Reply All

-In addition, the [RMS sharing application](../rms-client/sharing-app-windows.md) lets users define their own set of permissions.
+In addition, the [Azure Information Protection client](../rms-client/aip-client.md) lets users define their own set of permissions.
 And, for the Outlook client and Outlook Web Access, users can select the [Do Not Forward option](../deploy-use/configure-usage-rights.md#do-not-forward-option-for-emails).

 For many organizations, the default templates might be sufficient.
 But if you want to create your own custom rights policy templates, you can do so.
 Reasons for creating a custom template include the following: